Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 1. This varies in difficulty depending on your vendor and OS

-If you are just renewing one certificate, doing things manually may be the easiest way to go.
+If you just renew one certificate, doing things manually may be the easiest way.
 However, renewing certificates manually is not a good option for larger organizations.
-Think about having to perform each one of these steps for each device in a company with a large variation in operating systems.
+Think about performing each of these steps for each device in a company with a large variation in operating systems.
 For most, it’s simply not a viable solution.

 Renewing Certificates With Microsoft AD CS

-One of the best solutions to counteract unknown expired certificates is to automate the process.
+Automating the process is one of the best solutions to counteract unknown expired certificates.
 Certificate auto-enrollment was first introduced in Windows 2000 and was greatly enhanced over time by adding new features and usage scenarios.
 Windows 10 and Windows Server 2016 support the capability to automatically renew expired certificates for users and devices for AD environments.

 Microsoft provides certificate auto-enrollment that can be configured with GPO.
 This allows devices to automatically enroll for a new certificate when the current one is about to expire.
-In order for this to work, you need to configure an auto-enrollment policy and certificate templates.
-Templates need to be set with the correct permissions, such as “Read and Enroll,” for this to work.
+For this to work, you must configure an auto-enrollment policy and certificate templates.
+Templates need to be set with the correct permissions, such as “Read and Enroll.”
 Remember to use security groups if you are granting template permissions.
-Once the templates have been configured, add them to your Enterprise CA so auto-enrollment can begin.
+Once the templates have been configured, add them to your Enterprise CA to begin auto-enrollment.

-Unfortunately the auto-enrollment process can only be done with GPO and AD CS certificate templates.
-If you have any non-AD devices or MDMs, SecureW2’s software can integrate with any MDM (Jamf, Airwatch, Mobile Iron, etc.) and push out renewal policies.
+Unfortunately, the auto-enrollment process can only be done with GPO and AD CS certificate templates.
+If you have non-AD devices or MDMs, SecureW2’s software can integrate with any MDM (Jamf, Airwatch, Mobile Iron, etc.) and push out renewal policies.

 Renewing Certificates With SecureW2

-With SecureW2, certificate templates can be configured so certificates stay valid for any number of years.
-A practical example could be for a university where you could easily set up group policies so when users enroll for a certificate, your system automatically issues 4 year certificates to students and 8 year certificates to faculty and staff.
+With SecureW2, certificate templates can be configured so certificates stay valid for years.
+A practical example could be for a university where you could easily set up group policies so that when users enroll for a certificate, your system automatically issues 4-year certificates to students and 8-year certificates to faculty and staff.

 Expiry Notifications For BYODs

 Sending out automated certificate expiration notifications is critical to maintaining a secure network.
-You may recall the Experian Data Breach that occurred in 2017 where one of the main factors for the beach was a certificate that expired without anyone noticing.
+You may recall the Experian Data Breach in 2017, where a certificate that expired without anyone noticing was one of the main factors for the beach.

-We recommend all our customers take advantage of our automated certificate expiration notification emails.
-When you generate a CA with SecureW2, you can select when and how often end users will be notified when their certificates are about to be expired.
-The screen above shows the interval options (shown in days) that are available.
-SecureW2 will automatically email end users when a certificate expires and will instruct them on how to re-enroll.
+We recommend all our customers use our automated certificate expiration notification emails.
+When you generate a CA with SecureW2, you can select when and how often end users will be notified when their certificates are about to expire.
+The screen above shows the available interval options (shown in days).
+SecureW2 will automatically email end users when a certificate expires and instruct them on how to re-enroll.

 Auto-Enroll Managed Devices With SecureW2

-SecureW2 takes advantage of SCEP (Simple Certificate Enrollment Protocol) that can simplify the enrollment process so you can enroll any device for a certificate without any user interactions necessary.
+SecureW2 takes advantage of SCEP (Simple Certificate Enrollment Protocol), which can simplify the enrollment process so that you can enroll any device for a certificate without any user interactions.

 SCEP uses a URL and a shared secret with the certificate authority to communicate with a PKI.
-Mobile Device Management (MDM) software commonly uses SCEP for devices by pushing a payload containing the SCEP URL and shared secret to managed devices.
+Mobile Device Management (MDM) software commonly uses SCEP for devices by pushing a payload containing the SCEP URL and sharing the secret with managed devices.

 The SecureW2 Management Portal has the necessary components to deploy a SCEP Gateway with any major MDM in less than an hour.
-With SCEP you can easily configure enrollment policies that can auto-renew certificates for managed devices as soon as they expire.
-This takes away any chance of forgetting an expired certificate, and with our GUI, you can monitor all your active certificates to ensure nothing falls between the gaps.
+With SCEP, you can easily configure enrollment policies that auto-renew certificates for managed devices as soon as they expire.
+This removes any chance of forgetting an expired certificate, and with our GUI, you can monitor all your active certificates to ensure nothing falls between the gaps.

 Tags: azure